Bihrmann

 Adenium oleifolium

-Author: Otto Stapf 1907
+Author: Otto Stapf, 1907

-Habitat: Southern Botswana, South Africa, eastern Namibia
+Origin: Southern Botswana, South Africa, Eastern Namibia

-Soil: Mix or grit
+Soil: Mix - Grit

 Water: Medium